practicaldsc/study/problems/disc04/dsc10-fa22-mid-q2.md

 # BEGIN SUBPROB

-Gabriel thinks `"Seats"` is a categorical variable because it can be used to categorize EVs by size.
+Kyle thinks `"Seats"` is a categorical feature because it can be used to categorize EVs by size.
 For instance, EVs with 4 seats are small, EVs with 5 seats are medium, and EVs with 6 or more seats are large.

-Is Gabriel correct?
+Is Kyle correct?

 ( ) Yes
 ( ) No